Paris France Virtual Field Trip Week 3

 Ask anyone what they first think of when the hear France or Paris, and no doubt, the Eiffel Tower will come to mind.

 The tower has become the global icon of both Paris and France.
-Apart from that, the tower welcomes about ten million tourists every year, making it the most-visited monument in the world that requires entrance fees.
+In addition, the tower welcomes about ten million tourists every year .
+This makes it the most-visited monument in the world that requires entrance fees.

 The iron made lattice Eiffel Tower is situated at the vast green lawn of Champ de Mars.
 It was named after Gustave Eiffel, the engineer who built it.
 The construction of the tower began in 1887 and ended in 1889 as the gateway arch for the 1889 World’s Fair.

 Visiting the Tower

 There are three levels open to visitors.
-Ticket prices vary depending on the levels you wish to visit and the means by which you get to the levels, you can either use the stairs or take the lift.
+Ticket prices vary depending on the levels you visit and how you get to the levels, either the stairs or the lift.

 Taking the stairs would be a cheaper (and yes, healthier) option, but access to the third and highest level is not available via stairs.

-If you wish to enjoy the panorama of Paris by the stairs, be prepared for some legwork.
-From ground level to the first level alone, it already takes over 300 steps then it would take another 300 steps from the first to the second level.
+If you want to enjoy the panorama of Paris by the stairs, be prepared for a workout.
+From ground level to the first level alone is over 300 steps then another 300 steps from the first to the second level.
 The 1st and 2nd floor costs 4.50 Euros for adults and 3 Euros for children 4-11 years old.

-If you happen to be famished after all the stair climbing, there are restaurants and snack bars at the first and second levels.
+There are restaurants and snack bars at the first and second levels just in case.

 Keepsake of visit

-Leaving Paris won’t be complete without souvenirs!
-The must-have Eiffel Tower miniatures and other souvenir items are also available on the ground, first and second levels.
+The must-have Eiffel Tower miniatures and other souvenir items are available on the ground, first and second levels.